slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"I think we have an ideology about talent that says that talent is a tangible, resilient, hardened, shiny thing.
 It will always rise to the top.
 To find and encourage talent, all you have to do as a society, is to make sure the right doors are open.
 Free campus visits, free tuition, letters to the kids with high score.
 You raise your hand and say, «over here!» and the talent will come running, but that’s not true.
 It’s not resilient and shiny, talent is really, really fragile."
 -- Malcolm Gladwell*

-> *"The true test of intelligence is not how much we know how to do, but how to behave when we don’t know what to do."
+> *"The true sign of intelligence is not knowledge but imagination." (...)
--- John Holt*

-> *"The measure of intelligence is the ability to change." (...)
+"The measure of intelligence is the ability to change."
-"The true sign of intelligence is not knowledge but imagination."
 -- Albert Einstein*

+> *"The difference between sounding smart and being smart is «I don’t know»."
+-- Naval Ravikant*

 > *"Intelligence is like a river: the deeper it is, the less noise it makes."
 -- Milwaukee Journal Sentinel*

-> *"The difference between sounding smart and being smart is «I don’t know»." (...)
-"Clear thinker is a better compliment than smart."
--- Naval Ravikant*

 > *"When stupidity is considered patriotism, it is unsafe to be intelligent."
 -- Isaac Asimov*

 ### On geniality

-> *"If a man knows more than others he becomes lonely."
--- Carl Jung*

 > *"In every work of genius we recognize our own rejected thoughts; they come back to us with a certain alienated majesty."
 -- Ralph Waldo Emerson*